krysalead/RestShooter/README.md

   * **path** is the path into the JSON returned to be checked (ie `{response:{answer:ok}}`).
   * **test** this is a set of test for a node like exist or notempty separated by a `|`.

+**preRequest** can be setup at step level and will have the same signature as the global one, it will be called after the global.

+**postRequest** can be setup at step level and will have the same signature as the global one, it will be called after the global but will have the priority to the global.

+**getSession** can be setup at step level and will have the same signature as the global one, it will be called after the global but will have the priority to the global.

+**setSession** can be setup at step level and will have the same signature as the global one, it will be called after the global.

 Here after the list of test: